quil-lang/quil/proposals/analog.md

 rate to calculate duration.

-In order to materialize the precise waveforms to be played the waveform envelopes must by modulated by the frame's frequency, in addition to applying some scaling and phasing factors.
+In order to materialize the precise waveforms to be played the waveform envelopes must be modulated by the frame's frequency, in addition to applying some scaling and phasing factors.
 Although in theory it would be mostly possible to simply define new waveforms that did the modulation, scaling, and phasing manually, this is both tedious and doesn't take advantage of hardware which has